intersocs/sistem.intersocs.ie/data/coc.md

 ### Scope

 This policy extends to talks, forums, workshops, codelabs, social media, parties, hallway conversations, all attendees, partners, sponsors, volunteers, event staff, etc. You catch our drift.
-GDG DevFest Season 2018 reserves the right to refuse admittance to, or remove any person from, any GDG DevFest Season 2018 hosted event (including future GDG DevFest Season 2018 events) at any time in its sole discretion.
+SISTEM 2020 reserves the right to refuse admittance to, or remove any person from, any SISTEM 2020 hosted event (including future SISTEM 2020 events) at any time in its sole discretion.
 This includes, but is not limited to, attendees behaving in a disorderly manner or failing to comply with this policy, and the terms and conditions herein.
 If a participant engages in harassing or uncomfortable behavior, the event organizers may take any action they deem appropriate, including warning or expelling the offender from the event with no refund.

 Our event staff can usually be identified by special badges/attire.
 Our zero-tolerance policy means that we will look into and review every allegation of violation of our Event Community Guidelines and Anti-Harassment Policy and respond appropriately.
 Please note, while we take all concerns raised seriously, we will use our discretion as to determining when and how to follow up on reported incidents, and may decline to take any further action and/or may direct the participant to other resources for resolution.